Canon 1100D vs Fujifilm X-A5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Fujifilm X-A5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-A5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
+Both the 1100D and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The 1100D was replaced by the Canon 1200D, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1100D and the Fujifilm X-A5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.